 That’s it.
 Replacing the brake hose on a Tesla is relatively easy and requires about one hour.

-When bleeding brake system, make sure to start the procedure by bleeding the brake caliper furthest from the driver.
-This means you should bleed the calipers in this order on vehicles that have the steering wheel on the left: 1. right rear, 2, left rear, 3, right front, 4, left front.
+Start the procedure by bleeding the brake caliper furthest from the driver when bleeding the brake system.
+This means you should bleed the calipers on vehicles with the steering wheel on the left: 1. right rear, 2; left rear, 3; right front, 4; left front.